neelmewada/VisualBuilder/README.md

 child4.addSubview(child6)
 ```

-And how let's see how it is with Visual Builder:
+And now let's see how it is with Visual Builder:

 ```swift
 // Visual Builder